dyxh/cs220/ms4/README.md

 The character has particular interactions with colliding with items (a slight bump, no damage) versus colliding with enemies (strong velocity component aligned with the normal vector against the point and direction of collision).
 Also, the character can pick up items now with specific effects according to what type of item the character picks up.

 - **character can climb ladders / swim**
 We ultimately decided against implementing climbing and swimming due to the available amount of time versus the amount of animation assets we would have to create for these simple movement options, e.g. for implementing climbing alone would require new animation graphics for getting on a ladder, getting off a ladder, and climbing itself, that couldn't simply be derived from the animation assets we already have for the player character.
-We decided that we would rather spend this time on actually programming the logic of the game instead of working on assets, and so we removed climbing and swimming from the goal of the iteration.
+We decided to prioritize programming the logic of the game instead of working on assets, so we removed climbing and swimming from the goal of the iteration.

 ##### Combat
 - **character experience is updated / level up and update stats**
-This works completely.
+Combat works as planned.
 An enemy death results in a player character receiving experience if they are the one who has dealt the killing blow.
 If their experience reaches a certain point, then their level increases, and along with that, their stats (attack power) increases at a fixed rate.
-Then, they have to kill more enemies (receive more experience) to get to the next level.
+Then, they have to kill more enemies and receive more experience to get to the next level.

 - **character can attack with special abilities**
-We decided against implementing this for similar reasons as why we did not choose to implement climbing or swimming - the functionality and game logic would be extremely similar to the attack ability we already have implemented, but it would more assets for the ability animations.
+We decided against implementing this for similar reasons as why we did not choose to implement climbing or swimming - the functionality and game logic would be extremely similar to the attack ability we already have implemented, but it would require more assets for the ability animations.

 - **player death**
-When the player's health is depleted, the player enters a death state, in which the player is unable to perform any other actions in the game.
-The player must then access the pause menu and can select the option to start a new game, continue from the last save checkpoint, or exit the game.
+When the player's health is depleted, the player enters a death state, in which the player is unable to perform any actions in the game.
+The player can then access the pause menu and select the option to start a new game, continue from the last save checkpoint, or exit the game.

 ##### Items
 - **power-up items**
-We've implemented a power-up item that boosts your attack power for a duration, and when it runs out, your attack power goes back to normal.
+We've implemented a power-up item that boosts your attack power for a duration, and when it runs out, your attack power returns to normal.

 - **healing items**
-There are two items that regenerate your health and stamina.
+There are two items can regenerate either your health or stamina upon pick-up.

 ##### Pause game
 - **menu exists**
-Pressing P allows you to pause the menu and see various options.
+Pressing P allows you to pause the menu and choose from various options.
 Note that the menu is created in Unreal Engine and so there are no test cases for the menu states.

 - **view character stats**
-We implemented a Player HUD that allows for continuous monitoring of your stats instead.
-We thought this would be a more useful stat viewing implementation than having to go from a pause menu to view your stats.
+We implemented a Player HUD that allows for continuous monitoring of your statistics instead.
+We thought this would be a more useful statistics-viewing implementation than having to go from a pause menu to view your statistics.

-- **equip and remove items**
+- **equip and remove items**  a
 Instead of items you have to equip and use from a menu, we decided to have items that instantly affect the character when they are picked up.
-We decided this would fit the aesthetic and feel of the game better, as we shifted from RPG to more heavily a Platformer style game.
+We decided this would fit the aesthetic and feel of the game better, as we shifted from RPG to a more platformer-style game.

 - **save and load game**
 Opening the game executable will start a new game by default.
 The game will automatically save the player's information (level, experience, etc) and location every time the player reaches the next level as a checkpoint.
 Only one save file is stored at a time and the player can load this save file by accessing the menu and selecting the "Load Last Save" option.
 The player may also restart the game by selecting "New Game, which will transport the player to the starting position and replace their information with the basic starting information.